cdsittampalam/documentation/docs/Deposit & Withdraw.md

 screenshot

-You can also view more details of the withdrawal address including:
+You can also view other details of the withdrawal address including:

-*   the name of the receiving wallet address

 *   the alphanumeric string of the address

 *   details of the trade initiator (including email address and alias).

 *   the date in which the address creation was initiated

-*   the expiry date of the approval
+1. Tap on the notification on your phone.
+The Withdrawal screen the appears asking you to approve or reject the new address.

+2. Click **Show Details** to view more details of the transaction.

-2. To approve, tap **Approve**.
+3. To approve, tap **Approve**.

-3. To reject, tap **Reject**.
+4. To reject, tap **Reject**.

 For the action you select, you then sign in with your biometric features and 6-digit passcode, and tap confirm in the confirmation screens.